noenfugler/LemmyModBot/README.md

 This bot is a work in progress and is expected to expand and grow.

 ## Nerual Network accuracy
 The neural network with the supplied training dataset is currently achieving accuracies of around 75-80% in detecting toxic content.
+Ongoing addition of ambiguous or misclassified data to the training set is hoped to improve this.

 ## Example Usage